isa-ulisboa/msc-gis/exercises/msc-gis-ex09_ndvi.md

 - Calculate the NDVI index in Raster Calculator for the begining of February, using the formula of above
 - Do a **Clip raster by mask layer** (in QGIS) of **Extract by Mask** (ArcGIS), in order to clip, the  areas of pivots 1 and 2.
 - Calculate the histogram for each of the pivots, and compare them.
 Which of the pivots do you think has better crop vitality in that period
-- repeat the index calculation for late March images, and compare the histogram with the begining of February.
+- repeat the index calculation for late March images, and compare the histogram with the beginning of February.

 ## 6. Additional exercise - Visualize SWIR